 There are several ways in which an audio loss mitigation service can help your audio system.
 It may not just be enough to reduce noise levels simply; they should also take measures to rectify issues such as echoes and muffled sounds.
 Standard CD players and iPods usually have problems with noises originating from outside sources.

 Familiar sources of noise include cars passing in on the street, nearby shops, and factories.
 These can all cause damage to your audio system.
 An audio loss mitigation installer will listen closely to these types of sounds.
 They will then create a custom solution for each client.
-A bespoke service will involve the use of strategically placed sound absorbent material to ensure no sound reaches your audio system.
+A bespoke service, such as one for audio evidence, will involve the use of strategically placed sound absorbent material to ensure no sound reaches your audio system.

 One of the main advantages of seeking professional audio loss mitigation advice is that it is likely to save you money.
 Many DIY methods can be expensive, not only in money terms but also because of the potential damage to your system.
 Professional consultants will consider your specific circumstances and recommend the best solution possible for your particular needs.